CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Upgrading Models
 ------------------

-A key new feature of version 1.5.0 are the new :pyton:`QuantityModel`s.
+A key new feature of version 1.5.0 are the new :python:`QuantityModel` s.
 These new models are much more versatile in that they extract values and errors as floats (or lists of floats), and units are properly identified and extracted.
 If your existing models are already of one of the dimensions defined in ChemDataExtractor, i.e. Length, Mass, Time, or Temperature, then it's easy.
 Just remove value and units properties, as those are included by default, and write the model as a subclass of the appropriate model.

 For example, the :python:`BoilingPoint` class we wrote earlier can be further transformed::